 Not to put too fine a point on it, but how are you receiving the words of this article?
 Do you receive them as Holy Spirit-inspired?
 Or do you dismiss them as something written by a confused author?

-Do the words on this website stir up anger?
+Do the words on Escape to Reality stir up anger?
 “I’ve invested too much of my life into ministry to heed all this nonsense about rest and receiving.”

 Or do they release grace and healing?
 “Now I know why my walk with God has been so lifeless.
 I’ve wandered from my first love.
 I need to drop everything and return.”